23 Aug PLH Group: Restoring America’s Energy Hub

 To make matters worse, because of the massive levee system built in the 1930’s to keep towns from flooding, the natural overflow of sediment deposits from the Mississippi have not been able to build up the land in this area.

-Instead, the salty waters of the gulf have slowly crept inland eroding bridges, power lines, and roads.
+Instead, the salty waters of the gulf have slowly crept inland eroding the area’s infrastructure of bridges, electric power lines, and roads.
 The most critical road being a 17-mile stretch of Louisiana Highway (LA-1), which is the only way in, and out of Port Fourchon.

 If sinking land and crumbling roads weren’t bad enough, the third strike against Port Fourchon is: it sits smack in the middle of Hurricane Alley.